Who can use this feature?

 Option 2 (batch upload): Complete our excel template and import to our system

 Once the invitation has been sent, users will receive an email and need to accept the invitation to set up your Qwil account.
-The staff member in the contact group will be notified when that has been completed.
+The staff member in the contact book will be notified when that has been completed.
 Accept an invitation to join Qwil Messenger

 A few extra tips